ScaxCodes/cc-final-exam-prep/README.md

 # cc-final-exam-prep

-Some practise questions for my final exam of the course "CourseCareers - Software Development Fundamentals"
+Some practice questions for my final exam of the course "CourseCareers - Software Development Fundamentals"

+# JavaScript

 ## Question 1